alexhude/FRIEND/README.md

 Please note that you have to put your own \<path\> to pdf file to be able to use external documentation in a browser.

+You can use a local file too.
+Assuming your pdf is in `/Users/foo/doc/doc.pdf`, just put that after `<path>`.
+Do not add `file://` as it will be prepended later.

 ## Hint Editor

 To make contribution to this project easier, there is a simple config editor.